rainersu/color/README.md

 # color
-Just a tiny JavaScript library for all kinds of color manipulations.
+Just a standalone JavaScript library for all kinds of color manipulations.
+Tiny but powerful.

 Target Environments